Carsten Krieger

 My interest in the natural world and photography goes back to my early childhood and by my early teens I knew that I wanted to be a nature photographer and writer.
 After some delays and detours which included dropping out of school, training as a kindergarten teacher and paediatric nurse and subsequently working for ten years with terminally ill children on an oncology ward which ended with a minor burnout, I moved to Ireland in 2002 and started to work as a freelance photographer.

 Four years later my first book The Fertile Rock – Seasons in the Burren was published and was followed by many others including Ireland’s Coast, Ireland’s Wild Atlantic Way, The Wildflowers of Ireland, Ireland’s Heritage Trees, This is the Burren and the Crossbill Guide to Ireland.
 My first book in German Irland Fotografieren saw the light of day in 2019 and since then I have managed two more publications in my mother tongue: Licht, Farbe und Form in der Landschaft und Reise durch Irland.
-Although most of my books deal with the Irish landscape, nature and built heritage, I was lucky to also be assigned projects very much out of my comfort zone: I dabbled in the world of food photography for The New Irish Table and portrait photography for Burren Dinners.
+Although most of my books deal with the Irish landscape, nature and built heritage, I was lucky to also be assigned to projects very much out of my comfort zone: I dabbled in the world of food photography for The New Irish Table and portrait photography for Burren Dinners.

 All those books led to a series of commissions in the Irish tourism sector for which I had the pleasure to work for clients like Tourism Ireland and The Burren and Cliffs of Moher Geopark.